EHSANHAZARI/Coronavirus-Spring/README.md

 # Coronavirus-Spring
-This application keep tracking of the number of coronavirus cases around the globe I have useing spring mvc for this purposes
+This application keep tracking of the number of coronavirus cases around the globe I have using spring mvc for this purposes